ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 ### 2. the Theory/Observation 'Dichotomy'

-Maxwell: against Carnap
+Maxwell:

-Van Fraassen: observable/theoretical dichotomy is obscure
+- against Carnap，observable/theoretical dichotomy is obscure

-distinction between observing and observing that
+- distinction between observing and observing that

 Maxwell:

 1. where should we draw the line?
 	- Van Fraassen: but there are clear cases and clear counter-cases.
 2. what does "can" mean?
 Observable in principle?
 But if we have very different organs, everything is observable